klausi/github_drupalorg/README.md

 Usage
 -----

+* Find a Drupal core issue on drupal.org that you want to work on.
+Please note that any general discussion about the issue should be on drupal.org, not on Github.
 * Fork Drupal core from https://github.com/klausi/drupal
 * Clone your fork locally and create a Git branch where you develop your changes.
 The branch name should end in a number which represents the node ID